QSFT/cassandra-instance/README.md

     ssh <to the gear>
     env | grep $OPENSHIFT_DIY_IP

-Create the 2nd cassandra server instance cass2
+Create the 2nd cassandra instance cass2 in a cluster with the 1st instance cass1

     rhc app create cass2 diy